Monuments (band)

+Monuments is a synthpop band founded in January 1981 in Turin, Italy.

+History

-Monuments were founded in January 1981 in Turin, Italy.
-The band emerged from the ashes of the new wave band Tecknospray (1978–81), where the founding members played side by side as guitarist/keyboardist and bassist/keyboardist.
-In the new line-up Mauro Tavella (synthesizer and programs) and Andrea Costa (synthesizer and vocals) immediately decided to dedicate themselves exclusively to electro - music.
+The band emerged from the new wave band Tecknospray (1978–81), where the founding members played as guitarist/keyboardist and bassist/keyboardist.
+In the new line-up, Mauro Tavella (synthesizer and programs) and Andrea Costa (synthesizer and vocals) immediately decided to dedicate themselves exclusively to electronic music.
 Their aim was to blend traditional pop melodies with the latest synthesized sounds.

-Live

 Live concerts were performed on a “synthesizers and percussion” recorded base coming from a 4-track tape player.
 This was normally supported by visual material (slides shows and 16mm film clips).
 The melodies, the main instrumental parts and vocals were always played live.
-The four most important tours were: Ice Age (40 dates in Piedmont and around Italy, from 1981 to 1982); Monuments from the Future (60 dates from 1983 to 1984, with 8 shows in Germany; Nite & Lite (50 dates spanning 1984 and 1985, with 10 shows in France and Belgium); Per mangiare le nuvole (about 40 dates from 1985 to 1986, including a show in which they represented new Italian music at the first Mediterranean Biennial in Barcelona (1985).

-In the same years they also did some impromptu sound performances.
-These included "Sunset Boulevard" in 1984 during which Monuments played a two-hour improvised sound track to accompany a sunset at 2,400 meters in the Alps.
+The four most important tours were: Ice Age (40 dates in Piedmont and around Italy, from 1981 to 1982); Monuments from the Future (60 dates from 1983 to 1984, with 8 shows in Germany); Nite & Lite (50 dates spanning 1984 and 1985, with 10 shows in France and Belgium); Per mangiare le nuvole (about 40 dates from 1985 to 1986, including a show in which they represented new Italian music at the first Mediterranean Biennial in Barcelona (1985)).
+They also did some impromptu sound performances such as "Sunset Boulevard" in 1984, during which Monuments played a two-hour improvised soundtrack to accompany a sunset at 2,400 meters in the Alps.

-Theatre, Radio and Cinema

-In 1986, Monuments decided to abandon the live set, but they held on to their synthesizers and music.
-In previous years they had often been commissioned to write music and now decided to return to their private studio to work on soundtracks for the theatre, radio and independent cinema.
+In 1986, Monuments decided to abandon live shows.
+In previous years, they had often been commissioned to write music and now decided to return to their private studio to work on soundtracks for the theatre, radio and independent cinema.

-In 1987, they pooled economic and physical resources by joining forces with Carlo Ubaldo Rossi and Andrea Lesmo to create a professional recording studios (Transeuropa Recording Studio).
+In 1987, they pooled economic and physical resources by joining with Carlo Ubaldo Rossi and Andrea Lesmo to create a professional recording studios such as Transeuropa Recording Studio.
 This new lineup mixed and produced a lot of independent music for artists such as Litfiba, Neon, Moda and others, as well as composing new material on commission.

-In 1995, Monuments start working on a new live experiment, Electronìa Alchemica, which would see them working exclusively with sound (bringing the mixer on stage, too) to produce a quadraphonic concert.
-The show was only performed in a few select venues and then dropped.
+In 1995, Monuments start working on new live experiment, Electronìa Alchemica, which would see them working exclusively with sound (bringing the mixer on stage) to produce a quadraphonic concert.
+The show was only performed in a few select venues.

-Crisis

 In 2002, the duo agreed to have a break.
 Mauro Tavella devoted his time to working as technical director and occasional producer on projects for Africa Unite (Italian reggae band) and also worked as a freelance in many different recording studios in the city.
 Andrea Costa worked on a few experimental solo projects and also began providing technical and artistic support for fashion shows and conventions.